Solutions-Nitriques/jQuery-sizing/README.md

 - `$.sizing.aspectFill(options, ratio)`: Really just a wrapper around `scaleAspect` with compare = -1.
 Returns size object.

+#### $.positioning
 - `$.positioning.autoPosition(options, wrapSize, targetSize)`: This method will return the position coordinate need for the wanted positioning options.
 	- `options`: jQuery plugin options
 	- `wrapSize`: the reference size
 	- `targetSize`: the target (positioned) size

-## Build your own version
+## Build and test your own version

-This git repro contains a configuration for use with [grunt](https://github.com/cowboy/grunt) so you can simply call `grunt` in your favorite terminal.
-You will need `node`, `grunt` and `phantomjs` available in your `PATH` in order to run the tests and build your minified version.
+This git repro contains configuration files for use with [grunt](https://github.com/cowboy/grunt) so you can simply call `grunt` in your favorite terminal.
+You will need `node`, `grunt` and `phantomjs` available in your `PATH` in order to run the tests and build your minified/uglyfied version.

 ## Copyrights